artdesignbySF/BTC-tarrot/README.md

 **Visual:** Two figures stand facing each other, surrounded by a swirling vortex of energy.
 They are connected by a beam of light that emanates from a Bitcoin symbol in the center.

-**Bitcoin/Lightning Theme:** The Lovers represent choices, partnerships, and harmony, which can be associated with the collaboration and community aspects of the blockchain space.
+**Bitcoin/Lightning Theme:** The Lovers represents choices, partnerships, and harmony, which can be associated with the collaboration and community aspects of the blockchain space.

 ---